Global Challenges and a Path Forward…

 Hunger

-As of November 2025, nearly 673 million people worldwide lack sufficient food to lead healthy, active lives.
-Hunger accounts for almost half (45%) of deaths in children under five, claiming the lives of around 2.16 million children each year.
-Tragically, every 15 seconds, a child succumbs to hunger.
+As of the latest data, nearly 673 million people worldwide still lack sufficient food to lead healthy, active lives.
+Hunger remains responsible for almost half of all deaths in children under five, claiming the lives of roughly 2.16 million children each year.
+Tragically, a child dies from hunger-related causes every 15 seconds.

 Pollution

-Coal-burning power plants remain the world’s largest single source of pollution, accounting for about 35% of global electricity generation.
-Thousands of these facilities dot the landscape, emitting massive quantities of pollutants, with hundreds more slated to come online soon.
+Coal-burning power plants continue to be the world’s largest single source of pollution, accounting for approximately 35% of global electricity generation.
+Thousands of these facilities operate today, releasing massive quantities of pollutants, with hundreds more planned or under construction.

 Poverty

-Nearly 60% of the world’s population survives on less than $10 per day.
-Over half of them – more than 3.4 billion people – live on less than $7 a day.
-In extreme poverty, more than 808 million people subsist on under $3 a day.
-Worldwide, nearly 900 million children endure poverty, with 13,000 dying each day as a direct result.
+Nearly 60% of the world’s population lives on less than $10 per day.
+More than 3.4 billion people survive on less than $7 a day, while over 847 million people live in extreme poverty on under $3 a day.
+Worldwide, nearly 900 million children endure poverty, with thousands dying each day as a direct result.

 Power Production

-In 2025, approximately 730 million people globally still lack access to electricity, while billions more contend with unreliable power supplies that stifle economic growth, education, and overall quality of life.
+Hundreds of millions of people globally still lack access to reliable electricity.
+Billions more live with unreliable power that stifles economic growth, education, healthcare, and overall quality of life.

 Data Centers